WolfCon2023/boaz_v2/PAYMENT_RECONCILIATION_LOGIC.md

 2. Reviews payment processor reports (Stripe, PayPal)
 3. Matches recorded payments with actual deposits

-### Step 3: Mark as Reconciled
+### Step 3: Mark as Reconciled (NEW UI!)
-Once verified, the payment is marked as **"Reconciled"**:
+Once verified, mark the payment as **"Reconciled"** using the new UI:

-- This confirms the money was actually received
+1. Go to **Payment Portal → Payment History**
+2. Find the payment you've verified (you can filter by "Pending Reconciliation")
+3. Click the green **"Reconcile"** button in the Actions column
+4. Confirm the action in the popup dialog
-- The payment is now part of your verified financial records
+5. ✅ The payment is now marked as **"Reconciled"** with:
+   - Timestamp of when it was reconciled
+   - Who reconciled it (your name/email)
+   - Permanent record in the system

+**Note:** The "Reconcile" button only appears for payments that haven't been reconciled yet.
+Once reconciled, the button disappears and shows "-" in the Actions column.

 ### Step 4: Handle Discrepancies
 If a payment doesn't reconcile: